ranger71/logic-and-set-theory-with-dafny/README.md

 Set-theory-related examples: Dafny as a proof assistant

-a) distributivity of set union over intersection
+- distributivity of set union over intersection
-b) set difference is NOT associative
+- set difference is NOT associative
-c) domain and range of the inverse (binary) relation
+- domain and range of the inverse (binary) relation
-d) bijective functions / cardinal equivalence
+- bijective functions / cardinal equivalence
-e) equivalence relations
+- equivalence relations

 ⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯5⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯⎯